hopsoft/bighorn/README.md

 * [Piwik](https://developer.piwik.org/)
 * [Ahoy](https://github.com/ankane/ahoy)

 When emitting events to Google Analytics and Piwik, event data is converted to [KVN](https://github.com/hopsoft/kvn) format.
-This allows underlying data structure to be serialized, transmitted, and persisted in a way that is cross-platform and language agnostic.
+This allows the underlying data structure to be serialized, transmitted, and persisted in a way that is cross-platform and language agnostic.
 For more information, see the [KVN repository](https://github.com/hopsoft/kvn).

 ## Usage